When classes end, the day is just beginning.

 When your third and final class ends, your day is just beginning.
 On your way to rehearsal in Hard Auditorium, you happen to pass your roommate headed down to the lacrosse field.
 Different ways to spend your time, but the lessons are the same.
 At Pomfret, friendships are forged, teams are made, and leaders are born in the afternoon.

 It happens to be Monday, so dinner will be at your advisor’s house.
 Just a handful of classmates, your advisor, and her family.
 This is your home-away-from-home.
 Your second family.
-When you want to celebrate or need to cry, you can always come here.
-Oh, and it’s Cajun night!
+When you want to celebrate or need advice, you can always come here.
+Oh, and it’s pizza night.
+Yum!

 You’re lying in bed.
 The dorm is quiet.
 And through an open window you can see more stars than you thought possible.
 And now you’re thinking about that bridge buckling and how everyone teared up a little bit at chapel this morning and how good those cupcakes tasted.
 And then, in the blink of an eye, your lids grow heavy and the day is done.